Real-world studies show updated Covid-19 boosters offer important protection against urgent care visits and hospitalizations - KTVZ

 “I think it’s likely we’ll see the the numbers, the vaccine effectiveness estimates for younger adults, creep up a bit.”

-Experts who were not involved in the studies say they underscore the need for all adults to get their updated boosters, but also for people to use additional tools, including masks, ventilation and testing, for even better protection.
+Experts who were not involved in the studies say they underscore the need for all adults to get their updated boosters but also for people to use additional tools, including masks, ventilation and testing, for even stronger protection.

 The-CNN-Wire